frostie/frostie-portfolio/README.md

 ## Style
 - Single-page website
-- Simple theme with thumbnails to showcase projects; broken into music and dev sections
+- Simple dark theme with thumbnails to showcase projects; broken into music and dev sections
 - An 'About' section to briefly outline career and educational background
 - A 'Contact' form